 Explore includes chart types that help you to understand queries that compare team, or category results.
 These chart types are recommended for reporting on metrics in relation to attributes (categories).

 A bar chart is similar to a column chart, but displays results from left to right.
 Attributes on a bar chart are displayed on the Y axis, while metrics are displayed on the X axis.

 If you are building reports with sorting or benchmarking, viewers can compare results against each other easily.
 Bar charts display results on a grid, so you can add trend lines to track increases or decreases.

 - In Colors, you can edit the grid, background, and individual metric colors.

-- In X axis and Y axis, you can edit text style, alignment, label format, min/max values, and visibility.
+- In X axis and Y axis, you can edit text style, alignment, label format, minimum and maximum values, and visibility.

 - In Chart, you can create stacked results, so multiple metrics will be combined into one column.

 A treemap is useful for comparing several results at the same time.
-If you add more than one attribute to Columns, a treemap will show results in a hierarchy.
+If you add more than one attribute to the Columns panel, a treemap will show results in a hierarchy.
 The first attribute's values will group the second attribute's values, the second will group the third, and so on.
 The last attribute's values will be the tiles.
-You can rearrange the hierarchy by changing the attribute order on Columns.
+You can rearrange the hierarchy by dragging and dropping to re-order the attribute order in the Columns panel.